gitbrent/PptxGenJS/docs/api-tables.md

 ## Table Auto-Paging Notes

 -   New slides will be created as tables overflow.
-The table will start at either `newSlideStartY` (if present) or the Slide's top `margin`.
+The table will start at either `newSlideStartY` (if present) or the Slide's top `margin`
--   Tables will retain their existing `x`, `w`, and `colW` values as they are rendered onto subsequent Slides.
+-   Tables will retain their existing `x`, `w`, and `colW` values as they are rendered onto subsequent Slides
 -   Auto-paging is not an exact science!
-Try using different `lineWeight` and Slide margin values if your tables are overflowing the Slide.
+Try using different values for `autoPageCharWeight`/`autoPageLineWeight` and slide margin
+-   Very small and very large font sizes cause tables to over/under-flow, be sure to adjust the char and line properties
--   There are many examples of auto-paging in the `examples` folder.
+-   There are many examples of auto-paging in the `examples` folder

 ## Table Formatting Options (`ITableOptions`)